- About the OPC

 |Marcus Mabry, President||

-Marcus Mabry is Editor at Large of The New York Times.
-He was previously based in London and Paris.
+Marcus Mabry leads the U.S. curation team for Twitter Moments.
+He was previously Editor at large of The New York Times.
 Prior to coming to Europe in 2011, Mabry was the Associate National Editor of The New York Times, responsible for coverage of U.S. politics.

 |Calvin Sims, First Vice President||